luigilupini/next-artwork/README.md

   - Components: `<BookmarkCart />`, `<Sidebar />` under `components`

 ## Technical requirements
-- App is based on Next.js
+- App is based on Next.js ✅
+- All components have a clear type interface ✅
 - State and view of the app are separated ✅
   - Manage local storage using hooks under `use-hooks-ts` 😬
     - I am hoping that is not a problem 🙏